-Bongs can be made using a variety of materials.
+Even the best bongs can be made using a variety of materials.
 For those who love artistry, a glass bong is the way to go.
 Glassblowing has been a tried and true method for creating smoking accessories throughout the decades.
-If you’re in the market for something a little more durable — we all have that friend who drops everything — try plastic or silicone.
+If you're in the market for something a little more durable — we all have that friend who drops everything — try plastic or silicone.
 The material you choose is more about the intended use than the quality of the material itself.

 Glass bongs are undeniably the most popular, highly valued for the way they preserve the taste and purity of cannabis smoke.
-The transparency of glass also gives users a better idea of where and when their bong needs to be cleaned.
+The transparency of glass also gives users a better idea of where and when their water bong needs to be cleaned.
 Glass bongs are typically the most expensive.
-They’re also fragile, and therefore more challenging to transport.
+They're also fragile, and therefore more challenging to transport.